erigontech/erigon/cmd/rpcdaemon/postman/RPC_Document.md

 POST {{HOST}}
 ```

-Returns the genesis block hash and a sorted list of already passed fork block numbers as well as the next fork block (if applicable)
+Returns the genesis block hash and a sorted list of all forks block numbers

-**Parameters**

-`QUANTITY|TAG or DATA` - Integer of a block number, the string `"earliest"`, `"latest"` or `"pending"`, or a 32 byte block hash

 **Returns**